 My instalment is due before my rebate appointment, what do I need to pay?

 You will need to pay the full amount of the instalment in order to avoid any penalty charges.

 Do I get the rebate paid into my bank account?

 No, the purpose of the rates rebate is to assist you with your rates throughout the rating year.
 A rates rebate reduces each of your 4 instalments by equal amounts.
 It may be possible to apply for a refund if your rates go into credit over and above the rating year.

 If you have paid your account in advance (over and above the current instalment period) you may request a refund of the overpaid rates.
-Refund enquiries should be directed to the Rates Department on 07‐838 6688 or email email@example.com, or post to the address shown below.
+Refund enquiries should be directed to the Rates Team on 07 838 6688 or email@example.com, or post to the address at the bottom of this page.
 Requests for refunds must be made in writing from the property owner/s.

-Direct credit payments will take from 5 ‐ 10 working days in order to process.
-Council no longer offers cheque refunds.
+Direct credit payments can take five to 10 working days to process.
+The Council no longer offers cheque refunds.
 You may be required to provide identification on request, and any refund will generally be made into the same bank account from which your payments have been made from.

 The Council reserves the right to decline a refund request, or ask for further information to be provided for consideration.